-Field Notes Report logo 1 Click Choose File , and select your logo file.
-The logo must be a JPEG or PNG of less than 2 MB in size.
-2 Click Upload .
-A preview of the logo appears to the right.
-You can review the preview to ensure the correct file was uploaded. Ý TIPS • For best results, use a transparent or white background on your logo. • The logo is resized to fit within a 100 x 100 pixel area.
+- For best results, use a transparent or white background on your logo. - The logo is resized to fit within a 100 x 100 pixel area.
 We recommend that you upload a logo of this size or larger.

-Alarms Enable support for Alarm Notification Clients to connect to this server Select the checkbox to enable Alarm Notification functionality.
-See Alarm Popup (page 79) alarm action.
-Schedules Disable Schedules If your system has no need to run schedules, check this box so that the Schedules feature is no longer visible in i-Vu \mbox{B} interface.
-Trends Keep trends for days Sto def ind res trend data in the i-Vu $\ensuremath{\mathbb{B}}$ database for the time you specify.
-This is a ault setting that you can change when you set up trends for an ividual point.
+Field Notes Alarms Enable support for Alarm Notification Clients to connect to this server Select the checkbox to enable Alarm Notification functionality.
+See Alarm Popup (page 82) alarm action.
+Schedules Disable Schedules If your system has no need to run schedules, check this box so that the Schedules feature is no longer visible in i-Vu® interface.
+Trends Keep trends for days Stores trend data in the i-Vu \circledR database for the time you specify.
+This is a default setting that you can change when you set up trends for an individual point.
 Display gap in graph line for missing data Check to show a gap if trend data is missing.
-Source Files All Source Files Use exp inc e to import or export source files in a .zip file that can be imported or orted to/from another i-Vu® or Field Assistant system.
-Source files lude: • • • • • • • • • • • • • • • • • • • Control programs (.equipment files only) Drivers Graphics (.view files only) Screen files BACview® files Report design files for Equipment Values or Trend Sample reports TE If import detects a difference between a database file and an import with the same name, import does not overwrite the database file.
-A ssage lists any file differences so that you can resolve them.
-Download 396 e commissioning equipment using rielu Assistant (page 101).
-Optimize download for Open PIC controllers Che eck to increase download speed.
-The full source files are not vnloaded into the PIC controllers when this is checked.
-Include graphics in Open programmable controller download Un you check to increase download speed.
-If you are not changing the graphics, I may not want to include them in every download.
-Field Notes --- -- -- Clippings Import Click button to import clipping files, which include: Navigation tree items including attached control programs, graphics, drivers, and screen files Trend data Reports Alarm categories • Schedules and schedule group membership (including the entire schedule group and schedules, if it does not exist in the target system) Alarm actions NOTES Does not include operators or alarms • A clipping containing CCN controllers does not include the CCN tables.
+Source Files All Source Files Use to import or export source files in a .zip file that can be imported or exported to/from another i-Vu® or Field Assistant system.
+Source files include: Control programs (.equipment files only) Drivers Graphics (.view files only) Screen files BACview® files Report design files for Equipment Values or Trend Sample reports NOTE If import detects a difference between a database file and an import file with the same name, import does not overwrite the database file.
+A message lists any file differences so that you can resolve them.
+See Commissioning equipment using Field Assistant (page 159).
+Download Optimize download for Open PIC controllers Check to increase download speed.
+The full source files are not downloaded into the PIC controllers when this is checked.
+Include graphics in Open programmable controller download Uncheck to increase download speed.
+If you are not changing the graphics, you may not want to include them in every download.

+Field Notes Clippings Import Click button to import clipping files, which include: Navigation tree items including attached control programs, graphics, drivers, and screen files Trend data • Reports Alarm categories Schedules and schedule group membership (including the entire schedule group and schedules, if it does not exist in the target system) Alarm actions NOTES Does not include operators or alarms A clipping containing CCN controllers does not include the CCN tables.
 When importing a clipping containing CCN devices, you must re-scan the table.
-Email Server Configuration The information in this section is used by the Send email alarm action (page 81) and used to email a Scheduled Report.
+Email Server Configuration The information in this section is used by the Send email alarm action (page 85) and used to email a Scheduled Report.
 From Enter a valid address if required by your mailserver.
 Mail Host The mailserver's address.
 This can be an IP address or a system name, such as mail.mycompany.com.
 Mail Host Port Change this field if using a port other than the default port 25.
 Mail Host Security Options Select the type of security the mailserver uses.
-Cleartext (SMTP) - Uses the SMTP protocol to send as clear text over TCP/IP Secure SSL (SMTP with SSL) - Uses SSL, a communication protocol that provides data encryption • Secure TLS (STARTTLS) - Uses TLS, but does not begin encryption until the i-Vu® application issues STARTTLS command Specify Mail User for Mail Host Authentication Select if your mailserver requires a username and password.
+Cleartext (SMTP) - Uses the SMTP protocol to send as clear text over TCP/IP Secure SSL (SMTP with SSL) - Uses SSL, a communication protocol that provides data encryption Secure TLS (STARTTLS) - Uses TLS, but does not begin encryption until the i-Vu® application issues STARTTLS command Specify Mail User for Mail Host Authentication Select if your mailserver requires a username and password.
 Test connection Click to have i-Vu® try to connect to the email server.
 A message will appear below this button stating if the connection was successful or if it failed.
 Privacy Policy Policy Text The text you enter here appears under Privacy Notice on the i-Vu® and Management Tool login pages.